artsy/peril-settings/README.md

 We use Jest to test our Dangerfiles.
 It uses the same techniques as testing a danger plugin where the  global imports from danger are fake.

-Make sure to test with `jest --watch` so you can see progress on as you implement the RFC!

 1. Create a file for your RFC: `tests/rfc_[x].test.ts`.
 2. Add a `before` and `after` setting up and resetting mocks: